Miguel González (footballer, born 1990): Colorado Springs Switchbacks FC

 González signed with USL club Colorado Springs Switchbacks on January 27, 2015.

 González ended his first season with the Switchbacks with 10 goals and 7 assists.

 On December 9, 2015, it was announced that González will rejoin the Switchbacks for the 2016 United Soccer League season.
 On March 12, 2016, González scored 1 and assisted 1 in a 3-2 preseason victory against UCCS.
 Gonzalez scored in the Switchbacks opening game victory of the 2016 USL season, against OKC Energy.
 His performance earned him a spot on the first 2016 USL Team of the Week.

 Oklahoma City Energy FC

 On December 6, 2016, González signed with Oklahoma City Energy FC, also of the USL.
 His brother, Daniel, had played for the Energy the season before and had re-signed with the club a few weeks before.
 He scored his first goal on April 11, scoring a very impressive bicycle kick.

 Miami FC

 González joined Miami FC of the National Premier Soccer League on February 4, 2019.

 Personal life

 González's brother, Daniel, also played for Oklahoma City Energy.

+In December 2023, González joined Oly Town FC as their Director of Player Development.